superkabuki/threefive_is_SCTE35/README.md

 __pylint score__ : __9.87__`   | __cyclomatic complexity__ : __A (1.99)__

-# threefive is The Best SCTE-35 Tool Available.*
+# threefive is The Best SCTE-35 Tool Available*

 * _No asterisks needed._